Joseph-Mutua/microservices_TicketingApp/README.md

 ![Services and Architecture](images/architecture.png)

+I published the common module on npm and it can be viewed on this [link](https://www.npmjs.com/settings/mutua-ticketing-service/packages)
+It includes all shared logic between the various services such as:
+-   A custom Error System
+-   Authentication Middleware
+-   Request Validation Module

 ## Authentication Strategy
 ### Requirements for the Auth System
 1. Must be able to tell details about a user